Bio

 Fast forward to my time in undergrad.
 My interest in 3D waned as I began to explore all that goes into making great software.
 Great software, the kind that people are delighted to use, is the confluence of art, design, programming, psychology, and a number of other fields.
 I joke now that good software is often underwhelming to experience.
 It just works.
 Yet, the reason it just works is because it's been designed for the right job.
 It has few bugs.
 It's easy to navigate.
 In pursuit of the ability to make this kind of software, software that made people's lives better, I drifted away from pursuing a career in 3D.

-I believe our ability to perform any task, shoot baskets, draw, program, comes from our ability to master the fundamentals so I focused on these during my time in undergrad.
+I believe our ability to perform any task, shoot baskets, draw, program, comes from our ability to master the fundamentals so I focused on these in my undergrad.
 I learned data structures and algorithms.
 I learned the basics of graphic design and usability.
 I did more math than I care to remember.
 My goal was to give myself the foundation of knowing how to think so that I could tackle any kind problem I might face in the future.
 Technology changes rapidly, but the fundamentals of sound thinking are timeless.

-I spent my time in graduate school exploring this problem and working on a way to computationally represent alternatives in a manner so that people don't have to make every single alternative themselves.
+I spent my time in graduate school exploring this field and working on a way to computationally represent alternatives in a manner so that people don't have to make every single alternative themselves.
 This work resulted in my PhD dissertation and a prototype programming language called Shiro for expressing alternatives in a parametric system.

 Ever since my days watching the special features of animation films, I've always wanted to work at a company that had a great atmosphere, one that valued arts and technology working together.

-In 2011, in the midst of grad school, I started Loam Studios Inc. because I wanted to offer researchers an opportunity to work with a firm that understood both software development and research.
+In 2011, in the midst of grad school, I started Loam Studios because I wanted to offer researchers an opportunity to work with a firm that understood both software development and research.
 Having a foot in both worlds, I thought this was a great opportunity to put my passion to work.
 From 2011 to 2017, Loam helped researchers build the tools they needed for their work.

 Unfortunately, Loam faced a problem that I didn't realize at the outset.
 Unless a researcher is highly successful, one of the few receiving the largest grants, they cannot afford to work with an agency.
 While their research benefits from having skilled designers and programmers involved, they simply don't have the funds to pay an agency what the agency needs to charge to remain afloat.
 This is why researchers turn to grad students for the majority of the software development and design work.
 Grad students are nearly free in contrast.
 As a business, it's hard to compete with a nearly free workforce, even if they are less equipped to do the job.